Updated November 25, 2025

 I’m already dead inside about this act of ignoring.
 (Dead inside means I don’t at all feel like ignoring)

-So start ignoring the delay by focusing on
+So start ignoring the delay by moving my focus on to

-(ignoring is done by focusing on something other than the thing I want to ignore)(I want to ignore the delay in getting over grief, so I focus on something other than that: the writing)
+(ignoring is done by focusing on something other than the thing I want to ignore)(I want to ignore the delay in getting over grief, so I focus on something – matching the action image of my decision with action – other than the delay in getting over grief)

 Step 3